-As of the date of this prospectus, we had 50,815,864 shares of common stock outstanding (which amount outstanding excludes 738,000 shares of unvested restricted stock and 382,500 shares of deferred stock issued to our executive officers in conjunction with our initial public offering), with an additional 1,151,609 shares of our common stock reserved for issuance under our 2004 Stock Option and Incentive Plan.
+As of September 21, 2005, we had 50,819,864 shares of common stock outstanding (which amount outstanding excludes 738,000 shares of unvested restricted stock and 382,500 shares of deferred stock issued to our executive officers in conjunction with our initial public offering), with an additional 1,147,609 shares of our common stock reserved for issuance under our 2004 Stock Option and Incentive Plan.
 Our common stock issued in our initial public offering is freely tradable by persons other than our affiliates, subject to certain limitations on ownership set forth in our governing documents.
 See "Description of Capital Stock and Certain Material Provisions of Maryland Law, Our Charter and Bylaws-Restrictions on Ownership and Transfer."